fncbook/fnc/book/nonlineqn/quasinewton.md

 {doc}`demos/quasi-levenberg`
 ````

-To a large extent the incorporation of finite differences, Jacobian updates, and Levenberg step are independent. {ref}`function-levenberg` shows how they might be combined.
+To a large extent the incorporation of finite differences, Jacobian updates, and Levenberg step are independent. {numref}`Function {number}<function-levenberg>` shows how they might be combined.
 This function is one of the most logically complex we have encountered so far.

 First observe that we have introduced a MATLAB convenience feature: *optional input parameters*.
 The keyword "nargin" inside a function evaluates to the number of input arguments that were provided by the caller.
 In this case we supply a default value for the third argument, "tol", if none was specified by the caller.
 Most modern computing languages have  analogous mechanisms for accepting a variable number of input parameters.
 A common use case is what we have done here, allowing the optional override of a default setting.